IAS 41 disclosures, cattle, IFRS 13 level 2 and level 3 valuations

 Livestock fair value

 At the end of each reporting period, livestock is measured at fair value less costs to sell.
-The fair value is determined through price movements and movements in the weight of the herd due to growth, attrition, natural increase, beef transfers or sale.
+The fair value is determined through market price movements and changes in the weight of the herd due to growth, attrition, natural increase, beef transfers or sale.

 The net increments or decrements in the market value of livestock are recognised as either gains or losses in the profit or loss, determined as: